 Alice’s Tea Cup Chapter I is smaller, but has a larger shop.
 It’s located at 102 West 73rd Street (at Columbus Avenue).
 Like Chapter II, they accept reservations for groups of five and less from Monday through Friday.
 Reservations need to be made at least 24 hours in advance – same day reservations are not available.

 Chapter III (the third location), which was located at 220 East 81st Street, has recently closed.
 It will soon be reopened in Brooklyn, presumably with a similar decor and menu as the other two locations.

 Alice’s Tea Cup has recently instituted a no tipping policy.
 Tips are now built into the prices that you see on the menu.
 Keep that in mind as you look at prices.

 It’s definitely a fun place for a mother/daughter lunch or snack.
-Younger kids will really enjoy being able to borrow fairy wings and getting pixie dusted with glitter (sadly, my 9 year old is just a bit too old for that).
-You can also pick up snacks to go at the counter, but eating there is really part of the experience.
+Younger kids will really enjoy being able to borrow fairy wings and getting sprinkled with fairy dust (glitter).
+Sadly, my tween daughter was a bit too old for that, but she would have loved it when she was younger.
+You can also pick up snacks and to go orders at the counter, but eating there is really part of the experience.